 This is NOT an immediate approval, please plan to have all paperwork in a minimum of one week prior to the start date.
+Failure to meet the due date may result in missed practices and/or tryouts.

 Student-Athlete Eligibility